geowarin/blog-src/content/post/book/2015-06-13-chapter-7-unit-and-acceptance-tests.md

 categories:
 - Master Spring MVC 4
 date: 2015-06-13T00:00:00Z
-excerpt: In this chapter we will learn how to test our application with spring test and fluentlenium as well as with geb and spock.
+description: In this chapter we will learn how to test our application with spring test and fluentlenium as well as with geb and spock.
 redirect_from: /spring/2015/06/13/chapter-7-unit-and-acceptance-tests.html
 tags: